 FRANCESCA T. ROYSTER is Professor in the Department of English at DePaul University.
 She is the author of Becoming Cleopatra: The Shifting Image of an Icon and Sounding Like a No-No: Queer Sounds and Eccentric Acts in the Post-Soul Era.

 IVANA RECMANOVA is a graduated linguist and communication theoretician from Palacký University in Olomouc, Czech Republic.
 She works as an information, support specialist at the National Library of Technology in Prague, Czech Republic, and is also an amateur rapper.
 Her research interests include the use of mathematics, physics, biology, and computer science in linguistics, identity studies, and textual analysis.

-Q. GABRIEL SMITH is an acclaimed content-creator, and one of the leading voices of the Michael Jackson fan community, with the acclaimed MJ Cast, the internet’s premiere Michael Jackson podcast, which offers bi-monthly news and discussion on the King of Pop and his family, whilst delving back into their history, artistry and legacy.
+Q. GABRIEL SMITH was an acclaimed content-creator, and one of the leading voices of the Michael Jackson fan community, with the acclaimed MJ Cast, the internet’s premiere Michael Jackson podcast, which offers bi-monthly news and discussion on the King of Pop and his family, whilst delving back into their history, artistry and legacy.

 WILLA STILLWATER is the author ofM Poetica: Michael Jackson’s Art of Connection and Defiance.
 Her research focuses on the ways in which cultural ideologies are enacted through physiognomy and she is co-founder and co-author of the acclaimed blog, Dancing with the Elephant: Conversations about Michael Jackson, His Art and Social Change.